 - Las Caritas (Taino open cave facing Enriquillo Lake)

 The Association of Guides to Laguna de Oviedo (AGUINAOVI) offers guided tours and excursions in collaboration with local guides trained in eco-tourism.
 They work with experienced boat drivers.
 Tours range from one hour to over 3 hours, depending on what you want to see and do.

-Prices start at approximately $75 per boat and go up depending on the size of your group.
+Prices start at approximately $75+ per boat and go up depending on the size of your group.
 No more than 4-5 travelers are allowed on the boat since the water is very shallow.
-This price does not include the entrance nor the tip for the boat driver who is usually paid very little for the day.
+This price does not include the park entrance (per person) nor the tip for the boat driver who is usually paid very little for the day.